717297azbcgh/optical-computing/Train/readme.md

 ## Environment Requirements

-- Use the Conda environment configured by `BraTs.yaml` for BraTS-related processing.
-- Use the Conda environment configured by `MNIST.yaml` for MNIST-related processing.
+- Use the Conda environment configured by `pytorch_GPU.yaml`